 Vision with diabetic retinopathy

-Diabetic retinopathy has no warning signs in the early stages; sight may not be affected until the condition is severe.
-As the disease progresses, symptoms may include the loss of central vision when reading or driving, loss of the ability to see colour, and mild blurring vision.
+Diabetic retinopathy has no warning signs in the early stages; sight may not be affected until the condition is severe or in the moderate to late stages.

-Because the disease is initially showing no symptoms, and can be treated in the earlier stages, it is important to have an eye examination each year, and immediately if you experience any of these symptoms.
+Because the disease initially shows no symptoms, and can be treated in the earlier stages, it is important for all patients with diabetes to have an eye examination at least once a year, and to seek medical attention immediately if you experience any of these visual symptoms.
 Late diagnosis and treatment can result in irreversible vision loss.

 Yes.
 Blood vessels damaged from diabetic retinopathy can cause vision loss.

 All diabetics are at risk of developing diabetic retinopathy.
-This is especially so if the diabetes is long-standing.
+Overall, about 30-40% of diabetics will develop DR, and about 5-10% will have more severe, vision-threatening disease.
+The risk of DR increases if diabetes is long-standing.
 After 20 years, most diabetics will develop this complication to some degree.
-Those who have poorly controlled diabetes are at higher risk of developing diabetic retinopathy earlier and at more severe stages.
+Those who have poorly controlled diabetes are at higher risk of developing diabetic retinopathy earlier, and at more severe stages.